 R = Residual value of the asset (negative number)

-The Excel monthly lease payment calculator, available for download below, is used to compute the monthly lease payment by entering details relating to the cost and residual value of the asset, the lease interest rate, and the number of payments and advance payments required by the lease agreement.
-The calculator is used as follows:
+The Excel monthly lease payment calculator, available for download below, computes the monthly lease payment by entering details relating to the cost and residual value of the asset, the lease interest rate, and the number of payments and advance payments required by the lease agreement.
+Instructions for using the calculator are as follows.